-- We will seek to work, learn, and teach other.
+- We will seek to work, learn, and teach others.

 - We will each have equal decision making rights.

-- We will build consensus/consent among members as a means of collective decision making.
+- We will build consensus among members as a means of collective decision making.

 - We will be open and respectful of feedback and criticism and when conflict arises, resolve it immediately and peacefully, seeking mediation if necessary.

 - We will agree that violence and abuse whether physical or emotional, have no place in the community.